jerredrogero/PriceAdjustPro/EMAIL_SETUP.md

-# Email Setup for Password Reset
+# Email Setup for Password Reset and Email Verification

+This project uses email for two main features:
+1. **Email Verification**: New users must verify their email address before logging in
+2. **Password Reset**: Users can reset their passwords via email

-To enable password reset functionality, you need to configure the following environment variables:
+To enable these features, you need to configure the following environment variables:

 ## For Production (Recommended): Use SendGrid